GStechschulte/Side_Projects/README.md

 ### [Finance Manager](FinanceManager)

+Collection class that fetches investment data from TD Ameritrade and Coinbase APIs and then merges this data together into a dataframe.
+A main script is then used for running the program from the terminal.

+Why?
+I don't want to have to sign into several platforms to calculate investments - that's annoying

+To Do:

+[] - Basic portfolio analytics

 ### [Bayesian Networks](BayesianNetworks)

 ### [Bayesian Neural Network](Bayesian_NeuralNet.ipynb)

 Using PyMC3 to implement a neural network for classification on a basic data set

 Why?
-Trial and error with PyMC3 and to learn more about neural networks.
-Also, as usual with Bayesian methods, we have access to uncertainty and probabilities into what the model has learned.
+Experimentation with PyMC3 and to learn more about neural networks.
+Also, as usual with Bayesian methods, we have access to uncertainty and probabilities into what the model has predicted.

 ### [Inference vs Prediction](Inference_vs_Prediction)